 Is there a big difference between local SEO vs. regular SEO?
 It’s probably more accurate to say that local SEO is a more specialized aspect of search engine optimization: one you should take advantage of as a small business, in parallel with your regular SEO efforts.

-Is local SEO different from regular SEO?
-If yes, what are the differences?
+Local SEO vs Regular SEO, is there a difference?
+If so, what are the differences?
 How do these differences affect one’s approach to digital marketing?
 Will it be helpful for my business?
 These are the pertinent questions that bug many business owners’ minds.

 After work, you get in your car and decide that you don’t feel like cooking your dinner.
 So you whip out your phone, open a search engine like Google or Firefox, and type “Best places to eat dinner near me.”
 Those restaurants which appear on top of the first page of your search engine have great SEO.
 As such, the searcher will most probably click through these results and be directed to the websites listed first.
 By ensuring the website’s spot in the top results, traffic to the website is also assured.

 Table of Contents

 SEO is not as simple as you think.
 Millions of companies and businesses want to earn the top spot in the results field.
 It is a highly coveted space.
 However, knowing how to manage SEO is a good way to secure a spot.
 One important aspect of SEO is the differentiation of Local and Regular SEO.

 Local and regular SEO do not vary in terms of its goal, which is to improve your ranking in online searches so that more people can find your business.
 However, there is a difference when it comes to the scale.

 Regular SEO improves your ranking on a broader scale – meaning, national or global.
 It allows your website to appear in the top results wherever the searcher is on the globe.
 For instance, a business such as Nike for running shoes will surely prioritize regular SEO when it comes to digital marketing.